Nearsoft/apprentice/07 - Javascript/README.md

 console.log(ten); // Result: 10
 ```

-Javascript functions always return a value, be it explicitly or implicitly.
+JavaScript functions always return a value, be it explicitly or implicitly.
 If a `return` value is not specified the function retuns `undefined`.

 ### Function parameters